 |Lost in Translation|

-This page contains a collection of English equivalent translations to some of the more common French words and expressions that were observed while working with French-speaking colleagues in Belgium.
+This page contains a collection of English equivalent translations to some of the more common French words and expressions that were observed while working with French-speaking colleagues at GlaxoSmithKline in Belgium.
 The work entailed proof reading documents, written in English, mainly by those colleagues.
-Numerous French words and phrases had either been translated from French into English literally, or 'badly'.
+Numerous French words and phrases had either been translated from French into English literally, or 'incorrectly'.

 The information provided on this page, started life as a Word document.
 However, three factors dictated a change of format: an increase in the number of entries, an ever-growing distribution list of interested colleagues and the introduction of SharePoint.
 Thus it was decided to convert it to HTML and publish it as an on-line document on the company's Intranet site.
 This saved physically sending an updated Word document to millions(!) of staff (every time an update had been made), as well as reducing the corporate's e-mail traffic; albeit small!